keepkey/mbhd-maven/README.md

 Always use the final releases from the official repositories in your own code.

+## Use Ant to quickly update artifacts

+First create a `build.properties` file representing your own repo:

+    repo=/var/maven/repo

+Then run the default target for the `build.xml`, for example:

+    $ ant

+This will then copy all the relevant artifacts into this repo.
+Then do the usual git commit and push.

 ## Configuring projects to use Travis and Maven

 To allow Travis builds that use Maven artifacts that are not in Maven Central, provide the following